Jim Zim's pictures

 It's actually kind of funny how I ended up becoming the repro room guy in addition to being the mailroom guy.
 As I mentioned, the repro room is right next door to the mail room.
 One day a few years ago, the lady that ran the repro room had a week off work for vacation and they didn't have anyone to fill in for her... so I volunteered to handle her duties in addition to my normal duties for that one week while she was away.
 I knew it was going to be difficult to do the work of two full-time people... but I considered it a challenge to see if it was possible to do it by giving it every bit of energy I had.
 After all, it was only for a week, right?
 Well, my boss noticed that I was able to get both jobs done that week... and later that year when her boss told her that budget cuts required that we trim a position from our department, she figured that if I could do it for a week I could do it all the time.
 So, these days I'm a little more careful about how much extra work I volunteer for... because I realize now that temporary extraordinary efforts have a way of becoming the normal expectation!

 On this page, you'll see many great photos that I've shot at Diablo Canyon over the years... but let me stress that I'm not a professional photographer, just the mailroom guy!
-I think it's pretty funny that a photo by the mailroom guy hangs in the office of the company President.
+I think it's pretty funny that a photo by the mailroom guy was placed on the wall of the office of the company President.
 In fact, that photo (at the top of this page) of the plant at dawn, with the goats grazing on the hillside, is probably the best photo I've ever taken at DCPP.
 It's certainly the one that people comment about the most, and it even made it on to the cover of an industry magazine.
 Not bad for an amateur!

 You might be wondering if I got a ton of money from the magazine for the use of my photo.